-The members listed here in a comma separated list, are excluded from query results.
+- Use a comma separated list to exclude members in the lists.
 This can include multiple dimension types, member expansions or single members.
-If this includes members from the Member Filters property, those members are excluded.
+If it includes members from the Member Filters property, those members are excluded. - Leave the field blank to exclude no data.